There's no doubt about it; being able to do Sirsasana (Yoga Headstand) is cool.

 Practice makes perfect.
 Keep at it.
 If this is all still too daunting, we love the following modifications.

 Set up your mat against a wall and go through the above step-by-step guide.
 When you walk your legs in towards the head and your bottom has touched the wall, start to send the legs up putting pressure against the wall if you need to.
 The wall is there for you to feel safe and for you to get used to being in headstand.
-As with all props, we use them to lose lose.
+As with all props, we use them to lose them.
 Once you feel confident enough with the wall, do the same but this time a foot away from the wall, then two feet, then three, till you feel that you don't need it anymore.
 If you want to ease yourself slowly away from the wall, try using blocks as pictured above.

 Even though you have the chair as a prop to help you, still try to lift up the leg using your abs.
 Then slowly, using the core, lift the other leg onto the chair as well.

 You could stay in this position for the whole inversion or you could try to lift the legs up slowly, either together or one by one using your abs.
 To come down, bring one leg off the chair and then the other, and rest in Child's Pose.